 Dgtl Infra offers a comprehensive guide to edge data centers, covering their advantages, various types such as metro, mobile, aggregation, and access, and the companies involved in building and utilizing them.
 We also explore the market size and factors driving demand.
 To provide a complete perspective, we compare edge data centers with regional data centers and cloud solutions, and address whether 5G relies on edge computing data centers.

 Edge data centers are decentralized facilities with their own power and cooling systems.
 These facilities are strategically located closer to where data is generated or used.
 Unlike traditional data centers that route traffic to the nearest major market for processing at regional or cloud-based facilities, edge data centers handle data storage, processing, and analysis near the end user’s location.

-In terms of location, edge data centers are deployed as either standalone facilities or in a number of different environments, such as at telecommunications central offices, cable headends (i.e., local distribution points), the base of cell towers, or on-premises at an enterprise.
+In terms of location, edge computing data centers are deployed as either standalone facilities or in a number of different environments, such as at telecommunications central offices, cable headends (i.e., local distribution points), the base of cell towers, or on-premises at an enterprise.

 To this end, edge data centers are smaller facilities, located closer to end users than regional data centers – which are large facilities in close proximity to urban population centers – and cloud data centers – which are massive, centralized, and remote facilities in areas where land and power are relatively inexpensive.
-Typically, edge data centers are connected via fiber to the larger regional and cloud data centers.
+Typically, edge sites are connected via fiber optics to the larger regional and cloud data centers.